-- 1. Clean affected area with NEOGARD® 8500 BioDegradable Cleaner or solvent wipe.
-Extend cleaning 6"-8" beyond the affected area. - 2.
+- 1. Solvent wipe the affected area, or clean with Neogard 8500 BioDegradable Cleaner.
+Clean 6"-8" beyond the affected area. - 2.
 Apply additional coating to achieve 12 mils DFT and allow to cure.

-• Do not apply when temperatures are within 5° of dew point or when rain is imminent.
+Do not apply when temperatures are within 5°F/3°C of dew point or when rain is imminent.